maximlamare/SH-Batch-Grid-Builder/README.md

 2. Polygonizes the raster back to vector format
 3. Automatically splits large geometries to avoid memory issues

 This approach is much faster than vector-based methods for large grids.
+Pixelated output includes any pixel that touches/intersects the AOI.

 ## Requirements